usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 ## Notes

-Notes include footnotes and cross references.
-They are anchored following a particular character.
+Notes correspond to <note> elements in the USX and include footnotes and cross references.
+They are anchored following a particular character, and are considered part of the preceding character (and so word).
 As stated earlier a character reference is a range including all the non scriptural text following the character.
 For example, consider this USFM fragment:

 ```
 \v 2 Hello\f + \fr 1:2\ft A greeting\f* everyone